On stopping Fock-space processes: Time projections

-\begin{example} Let $M$ be a normal martingale with the chaotic-representation property, such as standard Brownian motion, and identity the Fock space $\fock$ with $L^2\probsp$, as in Examples~\ref{eg:classicalst} and~\ref{eg:poissonst}.
+\begin{example}[{\cite[Remark~3.6]{BaL86}}] Let $M$ be a normal martingale with the chaotic-representation property, such as a standard Brownian motion, and identity the Fock space $\fock$ with $L^2\probsp$, as in Examples~\ref{eg:classicalst} and~\ref{eg:poissonst}.
 If $\tau$ is a classical stopping time for $M$ then

-where $T$ is the quantum stopping time corresponding to $\tau$, as in Example~\ref{eg:classicalst}, and $\salg_\tau$ is the $\sigma$-algebra at the stopping time $\tau$.
-To see this, note first that, in this interpretation of Fock space, the exponential vector $\evec{f}$ is a stochastic exponential and satisfies the stochastic differential equation
+where $T$ is the quantum stopping time corresponding to~$\tau$, as in Example~\ref{eg:classicalst}, and $\salg_\tau$ is the~$\sigma$-algebra at the stopping time $\tau$.
+To see that (\ref{eqn:classicaltp}) holds, note first that, in this interpretation of Fock space, the exponential vector $\evec{f}$ is a stochastic exponential and satisfies the stochastic differential equation \cite[Section~II.2]{Mey86}

 therefore